Permissible exposure limit

-The permissible exposure limit (PEL or OSHA PEL) is a legal limit in the United States for exposure of an employee to a chemical substance, or a physical agent such as high level noise.
-Permissible exposure limits were established by the Occupational Safety and Health Administration (OSHA).
-Most of OSHA's PELs were issued shortly after the adoption of the Occupational Safety and Health (OSH) Act in 1970.
+A permissible exposure limit (PEL) is a legal limit in the United States for a worker's exposure to a chemical substance or physical agent, such as noise.
+PELs are established and enforced by the Occupational Safety and Health Administration (OSHA).
+Most OSHA PELs were adopted shortly after passage of the Occupational Safety and Health Act of 1970.

-Chemical regulations are sometimes expressed in parts per million (ppm), but often in milligrams per cubic meter (mg/m^{3}).
-Units of measure for physical agents such as noise are specific to the agent.
+For air contaminants, exposure limits are commonly expressed in parts per million (ppm) or milligrams per cubic meter (mg/m3).
+Units for physical agents such as noise are specific to the hazard being measured.
+A PEL is usually expressed as an 8-hour-time-weighted average, although some standards also use short-term exposure limits or ceiling limits.